ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

 \subsubsection{Runtime}

-Similar to normal React or React-Native apps, when users interact with buttons and visual controls in the app, the app calls the corresponding methods to update data in the state instances.
+Like normal React or React-Native apps, when users interact with buttons and visual controls, the app calls the corresponding methods to update data in the state instances.
 In turn, the state instances trigger the \texttt{GenieComponent}s to update their UI\@.

-As shown in the bottom right of \autoref{fig:overview}, the multimodal interactions are handled through developer modules (\autoref{sec:developer-modules}), the \mr{} modules (\autoref{sec:mr-modules}), and the generated modules (\autoref{sec:generated-modules}) collectively.
+As shown in the bottom right of \autoref{fig:overview}, the multimodal interactions are handled through developer modules (\autoref{sec:developer-modules}), the \mrd{} modules (\autoref{sec:dsl-design}), and the generated modules (\autoref{sec:generated-modules}), collectively.
 When the user touches the microphone button on the UI, \mr{} starts listening to the user's voice command and intercepts all touch events on the screen.
 From this, we gather two inputs: the user's voice command and the touch point(s).
 We use speech recognition from Azure to transcribe the user's speech to text.
-The voice command transcript then is passed to the \textit{language parser} module to generate the \mrd{} code.
-The touch point(s) are passed to the \textit{input UI mapping} module to figure out which component and state instance the user can be referring to.
+The voice command transcript is then passed to the \textit{semantic parser} module to generate the \mrd{} code.
+The touch point(s) are passed to the \textit{input UI mapping} module to determine which component and state instance the user can refer to.
 Both pieces of information are then passed to the \mrd{} interpreter to execute the \mrd{} code with the corresponding relevant state instance. \mr{} uses the methods and properties of the developer-provided \textit{state classes} to execute the \mrd{} code.
-After the execution, we record both the final return value and the intermediate values during execution. \mr{} uses the return value and the parsed DSL to generate a text response using the \textit{response generator}. \mr{} also passes execution steps to the \textit{output UI mapping} module to figure out whether and how to render the result on the screen.
+After the execution, we record both the final return value and the intermediate values during execution. \mr{} uses the return value and the parsed DSL to generate a text response using the \textit{response generator}. \mr{} also passes execution steps to the \textit{output UI mapping} module to determine whether and how to render the result on the screen.
 Finally, the text response and the rendered UI are used to generate \textit{Feedback in Text} and \textit{Content in UI}.